Dayton Dragons Daily Playoff Race Update

 Dayton Dragons News Release

-The Dragons are in first place in the Second Half playoff race in the Midwest League East Division, five games ahead of second place Great Lakes, and five and one-half games ahead of third place West Michigan.
-There are 10 games to play (four at Day Air Ballpark).
+The Dragons are in first place in the Second Half playoff race in the Midwest League East Division, four games ahead of second place Great Lakes, and four and one-half games ahead of third place West Michigan.
+There are nine games to play (three at Day Air Ballpark).

 The Dragons will reach the playoffs if they finish first in the Second Half race.
-With 10 games to play, the Dragons "magic number" to clinch a playoff berth is six.
+With nine games to play, the Dragons "magic number" to clinch a playoff berth is six.
 That means:

 If the Dragons qualify for the playoffs, they will host the Lake County Captains in game one of the first round on Tuesday, September 10 at 7:05 pm at Day Air Ballpark.
 The first round is a best-of-three series.
 The winner of the first round will advance to the Midwest League Championship Series, which is also a best-of-three series.
 Potential home playoff dates for the Dragons in the second round are September 17 and 18.